Aba Parasnis

 Vithal Sakharam Parasnis (17xx–18xx) was a Sanskrit, Vedic and Persian scholar of the early 19th century Maharashtra.
 Commonly known as "Aba", he is usually referred to as Aba Parasnis by sources.
-He was a native of the Satara district of Maharashtra.
+He was a native of the Thane district of Maharashtra.

 Consultant to James Grand Duff

 Aba was one of the three scholars who were consultants to the British historian James Grant Duff, specifically in Persian sources of the history of Maharashtra — the other two scholars being Balajipant Natu and Balvantrao Chitnis.
 Duff consistently asked then for more information, and would consult them on interpretations of terms and policies and explanations for events in the materials that he had in his possession.
 His questions were directed to the origin and justification of specific policies and concepts: taxes such as chauth and sardeshmukhi.
 Duff could be frustrated by what he deemed "inconsistent answers", while the scholars, on their part, resented "insistent cross examination" by Duff.